 Try to find your ideal CBD dosage by using this crowd-sourced CBD dosage calculator.

 You simply plug in some information, and the calculator recommends a dosage.
 The tool calculates answers based on their pools of self-reported user data.
-(The calculator’s developers conducted surveys to find out how much CBD a variety of different people find effective against a variety of different ailments.)

 Everything You Need to Know About CBD Oil

 The short answer:

 CBD oil is simply the CBD compound infused into a carrier oil.